 Factitious disorder, also known as Munchausen’s Syndrome, involves a patient feigning illness or inducing symptoms in order to play the role of a sick person.
 With more online health information sites and support forums available, some people are misrepresenting themselves as being ill online.

-Those who feign illness on the internet can create a lot of controversy within a group, as tension builds between those on the side of the “patient” and those who wonder if they are being lied to.
+Those who practice munchausen by internet can create a lot of controversy within a group, as tension builds between those on the side of the “patient” and those who wonder if they are being lied to.
 If the “patient” is using many additional identities online, it can make the situation even more confusing.
 Here are some signs that may point to a factitious illness online:

 - The person’s posts duplicate material in textbooks or online medical information.